TurboTimmy123/Blender-scripts/README.md

-# Blender scripts
+# Blender scripts and stuff
- A collection of various Blender scripts to automate tedious tasks
+ Collection of random Python scripts